How to Grow a Subreddit From Zero: The Complete Guide to Building an Active Community

 Don't limit your promotion to Reddit itself:

-• Share your subreddit on Twitter/X, LinkedIn, or other platforms where your audience exists
+- Share your subreddit on Twitter/X, LinkedIn, or other platforms where your audience already exists

-• Add it to your website or blog sidebar
+- Add it to your website footer or blog sidebar

-• Create content specifically about your subreddit's topic and link to it
+- Create content specifically about your subreddit's topic and link to the community

 Phase 3: Growing From 100 to 1,000 Subscribers

 Once you have 100 subscribers, your subreddit has passed the survival threshold.
-Now the focus shifts from "does this community exist" to "is this community worth visiting."
+Now the focus shifts from "does this community exist" to "is this community worth visiting regularly."

 Content Quality Over Quantity